 - Provide “hints” for students, so they don’t get frustrated.
 When creating a question from scratch, you can type in “hints” for students to open up if they get stuck.

 - Use Drawing Response questions to encourage student creativity.
 These are open-ended questions that allow students to draw on the scratchpad.
-Learn how to create them here.
+Learn how to create this item type here.

-- Premium feature: To support younger students, students with disabilities, or English language learners, you can enable the read-aloud feature.
-This adds voice to your assignments and helps students who may struggle with reading.
+- To support younger students, students with disabilities, or English language learners, you can enable the read-aloud feature(Premium).
+Assignments and helps students who may struggle with reading understand what’s being asked of them.

 An important part of keeping learning going while being remote is continuing to guide students through lessons – especially in ways that are engaging and interesting for the students.
 These tools will help you establish your lessons online.
 As you access distance learning tools, remember to start simple and expand from there.
 You can get creative with distance learning and offer support and exciting lessons to your students from home.
 From embedding videos to live teaching, the opportunities for engaging lessons and interactive assignments are endless.

 We are here to support you every step of the way.
-We have added additional distance learning features to help with lessons and assessments; you can read more about our response to COVID-19 here.
+We have added additional distance learning features to help with lessons and assessments; you can read more about using Edulastic for distance learning here.